 “Do you ever follow Jason without him knowing it?”

 Kelly paused briefly.
 “Um…yes I do.
 I don’t do it all the time though.
 It’s just his behavior; it’s so suspicious.
 I don’t trust him anymore.
 It seems he’s been keeping secrets.”

 “I think so.
 I just need more information to be sure.”

-“So Alex, tell me about your relationship with Kelly,” Dr. Clement asked.
+“So Jason, tell me about your relationship with Kelly,” Dr. Clement asked.
 “How are things going with you two?”